 Cost of readership would drop, we would reach more and more people with these stories, and the content would come more often.

 At this goal I can hire people to help me with content, add video production and audio recordings of articles, and really begin to expand the entire operation.
-I would like audio versions of all of the content to ensure people who cannot read well are able to have access to the content.
+I would like audio versions of all of the content to ensure people who cannot read well or travel often are able to have access to the stories.
 We are the stewards of our people and must care for all of them.

-In addition to full-time journalism, I will hire a secretary, PR manager, and a guard-pupper to alert me of intruders.
+In addition to full-time writing, the legal podcast, and a community resource, I will hire a secretary, PR manager, and a guard-pupper to alert me of intruders.

 The pupper will probably be a beagle or german shepherd, the secretary will be cute, the PR manager will be friendlier than I am.